stephenajulu/julzinsight.co/content/about.md

         content: |-
           We offer various tech solutions, including but not limited to web development and design, managed software solutions, business process automation, enterprise software solutions, ICT equipment supply, RPA, cloud, SEO, landing pages, sales funnel building, and AI.
 Our goal is to leverage tech in empowering businesses.
           - Web Development and Design
-          - Brand Identity Design
+          - Business Process Automation
-          - Helpdesk and Technical Support
+          - Enterprise Software
-          - Search Engine Optimization
+          - Managed Software
           - Managed Cloud
           - and more
   - type: portfolio_section